omercakir2/omercakir2/README.md

 ###

-<h3 align="left">-I am passionate about Computers and I always try to learn<br>-For the last two semesters , I've been using C language due to lectures<br>-I am solving leetcode questions as much as I can<br>-Currently working on Django and DSA<br>-<br>-I've done some 2D games using Unity<br>-I am kinda familiar with CSS,HTML,and JS<br>-I have knowlage about linux</h3>
+<h3 align="left">-I like coding and learning something new<br>-For the last 3 semesters , I've been using C language, Java and Frontend technologies<br>-I love solving leetcode questions as much as I can<br>-Currently working on Django, Frontend Tech, and DBMS<br>-<br>-I've done some 2D games using Unity<br><br>-I prefet to use unix-like OS</h3>

 ###